-The soft start capacitor C{SS} is discharged by an internal FET when V{OUT} is shutdown by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
-A large C{SS} cap will take a long time to discharge when ENABLE is toggled low.
-If ENABLE is toggled high again before the C{SS} is completely discharged, then the next resulting soft-start ramp will follow the internal soft-start ramp.
-Only when the soft-start voltage reaches the left-over voltage on C{SS} , will the output follow the ramp programmed by C{SS} .
-This behavior will look as if there are two slopes at startup.
-If this is not acceptable by a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .
+The soft-start capacitor, C{SS} , is discharged by an internal FET when V{OUT} is shut down by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
+A large C{SS} capacitor takes a long time to discharge when ENABLE is toggled low.
+If ENABLE is toggled high again before the C{SS} is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
+The output follows the ramp programmed by C{SS} only when the soft-start voltage reaches the leftover voltage on CSS.
+This behavior appears as if there are two slopes at start-up.
+If this is not acceptable by a certain application, a R-C low pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .

-The LM43600-Q1 is capable of start up into prebiased output conditions.
-When the inductor current reaches zero, the LS switch will be turned off to avoid negative current conduction.
+The LM43601 is capable of start-up into prebiased output conditions.
+When the inductor current reaches zero, the LS switches turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
-It is built-in by the DCM operation in light loads.
-With a prebiased output voltage, the LM43600-Q1 will wait until the soft-start ramp allows regulation above the prebiased voltage and then follow the soft-start ramp to the regulation level.
+It is built-in by the DCM operation at light loads.
+With a prebiased output voltage, the LM43601 waits until the soft-start ramp allows regulation above the prebiased voltage.
+The device then follows the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM43600-Q1 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM43601 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final voltage seen by the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.
+The final external ramp voltage applied at the SS/TRK pin must not fall below 1.2 V to avoid abnormal operation.

 Figure 37.
-Soft Start Tracking External Ramp
+Soft-Start Tracking External Ramp

 V{OUT} tracked to an external voltage ramp has the option of ramping up slower or faster than the internal voltage ramp.
 V{FB} always follows the lower potential of the internal voltage ramp and the voltage on the SS/TRK pin.
 Figure 38 shows the case when V{OUT} ramps slower than the internal ramp, while Figure 39 shows when V{OUT} ramps faster than the internal ramp.
-Faster start up time may result in inductor current tripping current protection during start-up.
+Faster start-up time may result in inductor current tripping current protection during start-up.
 Use with special care.

 Figure 38.
-Tracking with Longer Start-up Time Than The Internal Ramp
+Tracking With Start-up Time Longer Than the Internal Ramp